|Born||1694, Paris, France|

 Voltaire would put power behind his words and routinely challenge authority.
-This directly led to the other people to challenge authority as well.
+This directly led to the other people challenging authority as well.

-As a result the late 18th and early 19th centuries saw several resolutions in favor of a shift from authoritarian governments such as monarchies to democracy.
+As a result, the late 18th and early 19th centuries saw several resolutions in favor of a shift from authoritarian governments such as monarchies to democracies.

 There you have it, the 3 ways Voltaire changed the world.
 There are only a handful of people in history who have demonstrated such a lasting effect.